nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+HRConnect is a desktop app for **managing human resources in relation to projects** within a company.

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+It is optimized for use via typing while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, HRConnect can get your HR management tasks done faster than traditional GUI apps.

-- Table of Contents
-  {:toc}
+---

+## Note: User Guide Formatting

+The user guide contains formatting to highlight important info.
+The standards used are as follows:

+* `code typeface`: Commands or command formats
+* **Bold:** Essential information
+* **Underline \+ Bold**: Keywords
+* <span style="color:red">RED COLOR</span>: Caution, take note
+* *Italics*: Technical terms available in glossary
+* Hyperlink: Links to another section of the user guide, or a relevant page.

 ---